Course Code: CHC33015

 CHCHCS001 – Provide home and community support services

-To support you in your online individual support course Inspire will provide:
+To support you in your online individual support (disability) course Inspire will provide:

-All students are required to complete Vocational Placement as part of this course to help you develop your skills and knowledge in caring for elderly individuals.
+All students are required to complete Vocational Placement as part of this course to help you develop your skills and knowledge in caring for persons with disability.

-To gain your qualification, you will need to initiate contact with a registered and approved aged care facility and undertake a minimum of 120 hours and a maximum of 240 placement hours.
+To gain your qualification, you will need to initiate contact with a registered and approved aged care, home and community, disability or community service facility and undertake a minimum of 120 hours and a maximum of 240 placement hours.
 This allows you to gain practical industry and workplace experience where you will be taught how to apply the lessons you learned during your training.

 You can see what is required by your Vocational Placement Provider here >> Vocational Placement FAQs